 BFWG exists to perform world-leading research in Behavioural Finance.
 It brings together practitioners with internationally respected academics in finance, psychology, sociology and economics through discussion groups, workshops and conferences.
 We also provide specialist consultancy on financial decision-making processes to the financial services industry and regulatory agencies.
 We have sponsors from industry, we organise conferences with practitioner talks and dedicated PhD sessions as well as regular sessions where academic papers are presented.
 This makes us an ideal hub for research students in Behavioural Finance.

 Contact us at firstname.lastname@example.org

-BFWG has more than six hundred members from all over the world including academics in Finance, Psychology, Sociology, Economics and Accounting, PhD students, and Practitioners.
+BFWG has more than seven hundred members from all over the world including academics in Finance, Psychology, Sociology, Economics and Accounting, PhD students, and Practitioners.